 If you’re not a copywriter, writing a subject line might seem a little daunting.
 You’re actually right to feel some pressure: Anywhere between 35% and 47% of surveyed consumers say they open email messages solely based on the subject line.
 If that wasn’t enough to give you performance anxiety, 69% of emails are marked as spam based on the subject line.

-While that is a bit intimidating, don’t be cowed.
+While that is a bit intimidating, don’t worry.
 Anyone can write a strong subject line if they’ve got the right mindset.

-Pays close attention to the reporting from previous email campaigns.
+Pay close attention to the reporting from previous email campaigns.
 By looking at that data, you’ll see trends over time and uncover things like asking questions for a particular audience often works really well.
-Questions can create a sense of urgency, and when that’s paired with personalization, particularly first name personalization, “that’s always good."
+Questions can create a sense of urgency.
+When paired with personalization, particularly first name personalization, they are especially effective.